terreng/simple-web-server/www/src/docs/options.md

 - Type: `true/false`
 - Default: `false`

 Make server accessible over a secure connection (https) instead of http.
 Uses the same single port, so you cannot use both http and https at the same time.
+See [Using HTTPS](https.md).

 ### SSL/TLS cerificate